SQL Patterns

 SELECT * FROM ranked WHERE rn = 1;

-PARTITION BY all columns that define a duplicate.
+PARTITION BY every column that defines a duplicate.
 ORDER BY (SELECT NULL) means "no preference" — just pick one.

 Template